MinecraftForge/Documentation/docs/blockentities/index.md

 ## Creating a `BlockEntity`

-To create a `BlockEntity` and attack it to a `Block`, the `EntityBlock` interface must be implemented on your `Block` subclass.
+To create a `BlockEntity` and attach it to a `Block`, the `EntityBlock` interface must be implemented on your `Block` subclass.
 The method `EntityBlock#newBlockEntity(BlockPos, BlockState)` must be implemented and return a new instance of your `BlockEntity`.

 ## Storing Data within your `BlockEntity`